Whatsapp Icon

 Treating vulvar cancer effectively requires a multifaceted approach tailored to the individual's condition.
 The selection of treatment strategies depends on various factors, including the cancer's stage, location, size, and the patient's overall health and personal preferences.
 Here are the primary treatments utilized:

-• Surgery: The mainstay of vulvar cancer treatment is surgical removal of the cancerous tissue.
+• Surgery: The mainstay of vulvar cancer treatment is the surgical removal of the cancerous tissue.
 The extent of surgery depends on the size of the cancer.
 It can range from removing a small portion of the vulvar skin to more extensive procedures that may include removing the entire vulva (vulvectomy) and surrounding lymph nodes.

 • Radiation therapy: This treatment uses high-energy rays or particles to destroy cancer cells.
 It can be applied externally or internally (brachytherapy) and is often used in conjunction with surgery to remove any remaining cancer cells or to shrink large tumors before surgery.